Pokémon: Red, Green & Blue Versions

 Pokémon Legends: Arceus notwithstanding, every new adventure had been an improvement over the previous game, never a reinvention.
 So going back in time and playing the earlier titles is difficult.
 Perhaps if a feature you loved was removed, there was reason to walk back the route.
 But nostalgia is the powerful drug that keeps people coming back to the first title.
 When they do, those people have to contend with so many irritants.
 For one, the game is excruciatingly slow.
 Everything takes forever.
 You walk slow, the menus are slow, the animations are slow, the text scrolls slowly, saving is slow.
 Nothing is fast, and the game feels fragile as a result.
 It feels like you can’t push the buttons on your Game Boy too hard or the game will break under the load.
 Considering the game is infamous for its buggy code, I’m not surprised.
 After all, they famously abandoned their old code base and rewrote everything when they released their first titles on Game Boy Advance.

 If you can get past the disrespect that game has for your time, which is a tough pill to swallow, you’ll find a quirky fun RPG with a wicked concept: no creature in the game is only an enemy.
-You can ultimately train and befriend your own Muk, or Jigglypuff, or Zapdos.
+You can ultimately train and befriend your own Muk, or Lapras, or Zapdos.
 You can then use those monsters to trade and battle with your friends, using the connectivity afforded by the link cable.
-On its release, multiplayer experiences were far more niche than they are today.
+When it released, multiplayer experiences were far more niche than they are today.
 Online multiplayer, with services like Battle.net, were embryonic and riddled with issues and massively multiplayer online games were the purview of the committed few.
 Notwithstanding these advances which were all on the PC, the multiplayer concept was unique.
+No other game offered the ability to trade creatures with your friends.
 Heck, even nowadays the concept is unique, with nary a serious competitor to Game Freak in sight.

 Another important aspect was the incredibly long legs of the concept.
 You couldn’t shake the idea that sequels were inevitable while playing the first game.
 Exploring Kanto, you could imagine other regions with other completely different monsters just outside the realm of your Game Boy screen.
 It’s not a surprise that an anime, a trading card game and other video games were easily developed once Pokémon hit it big: Pokémon’s concept is versatile and can be adapted to almost anything.